Skip to main content

 SignalA signal with the matching name is broadcast

 TimerThe configured time arrives.
-Recurring expressions (R/PT1H) re-arm after each firing; one-shot (date) expressions fire once and deactivate
+Recurring expressions (R/PT1H) re-arm after each firing, one-shot (date) expressions fire once and deactivate

 Re-deploying the process under a new version deactivates the previous version's auto-start registrations and arms the new ones.